hirosystems/stacks-subnets/docs/overview.md

   the user first initiates a withdrawal within the subnet, then calls these functions on the Stacks chain to complete the withdrawal.

-In order to register new allowed assets, a subnet admin may call `register-new-ft-contract`, or `register-new-nft-contract`.
+In order to register new allowed assets, the subnet's administrator must call `register-new-ft-contract`, or `register-new-nft-contract`.
 Only assets that have been registered can be deposited into the subnet.